 How to Make Chicken Fried Chicken and Gravy Step by Step

-Slice the Chicken: Slice 2 boneless, skinless chicken breasts in half horizontally, creating four thin portions.
+Slice the Chicken: Slice 2 boneless, skinless chicken breasts in half horizontally, creating four thin chicken breasts.
 If necessary, place between two pieces of plastic wrap and pound to ½-inch thickness.

 Dredge the Chicken: Dredge each piece of chicken in the buttermilk mixture, then in the flour mixture.
 Place on a wire rack and repeat until all chicken is coated.
 Allow to rest and make the gravy.